dennisbrookner/ccbxray/README.md

 a more detailed description as it pertains to the D8 Venture.

 By convention, we designate the incident X-ray beam direction as the Z-axis (0 0 1).
 While this doesn't have to be the case, it is also what we use for non-swing detectors
-(such as at synchrotrons) and  is a very logical convention.
+(such as at synchrotrons) and is a logical convention.
 The X- and Y-axis in the lab coordinate system are then specified as the orthogonal axes to the X-ray beam.

 Given this setup for the lab coordinate system in real space, we need to express the relationship between X- and Y- direction of the detector and the lab coordinate system.
 In
 XDS, this is specified as the parameters [DIRECTION_OF_DETECTOR_X-AXIS](http://xds.mpimf-heidelberg.mpg.de/html_doc/xds_parameters.html#DIRECTION_OF_DETECTOR_X-AXIS=) and